Frequently Asked Questions?

 What is the definition of ‘Offshore Sailing’?

-Offshore sailing is defined for the purposes of this insurance to be sailing 12 Nautical miles from the coastline.
-Inshore sailing is, of course, sailing within 12 Nautical miles of the coastline or in inland waterways.
+Offshore sailing is defined for the purposes of this insurance to be sailing within 30 nautical miles from the coastline.
+Inshore sailing is, of course, sailing within 12 nautical miles of the coastline or in inland waterways.